drewdg/CIS-Benchmark/CIS_FreeBSD_Benchmark.markdown

 principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.

+## 6.2.8  Ensure users own their home directories

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+The user home directory is space defined for the particular user to set local environment variables and to store personal files.

+#### Rationale:
+Since the user is accountable for files stored in the user home directory, the user must be the owner of the directory.

+#### Audit:
+Run the following command an ensure that the each user owns their home directory:

+<pre><code># ls -l /usr/home/</code></pre>

+#### Remediation:
+To change the owner, run the following command:

+<pre><code># chmod [user] /usr/home/[user]</code></pre>

+#### CIS Controls:
+Version 7

+14.6 Protect Information through Access Control Lists

+Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
+These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.

+## 6.2.9 Ensure users' dot files are not group or world writable

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+While the system administrator can establish secure permissions for users' "dot" files, the users can easily override these.

+#### Rationale:
+Group or world-writable user configuration files may enable malicious users to steal or modify other users' data or to gain another user's system privileges.

+#### Audit:
+Run the following command for each users' home directory and ensure none of the "dot" files are group or world writable
+<pre><code># ls -l -a /usr/home/[user]</code></pre>

+#### Remediation:
+Making global modifications to users' files without alerting the user community can result in unexpected outages and unhappy users.
+Therefore, it is recommended that a monitoring policy be established to report user dot file permissions and determine the action to be taken in accordance with site policy.

+#### CIS Controls:

+Version 7

+14.6 Protect Information through Access Control Lists

+Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
+These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.

 ## 6.2.13 Ensure no users have .rhosts files